 I see this “raised eyebrow effect” repeatedly as I work with different leaders using the tool.
 Things click into place; there's a new self-understanding; and (importantly) new questions surface for the individual.

-Comparison between the GC Index and Personality Assessments
+Comparison review between the GC Index and Personality Assessments

 The main difference between the GC Index and other personality assessments is, very simply, that they measure different things.